CS386-journal-time/CS386-journal-time/D7_Verification_and_Validation/D7_Verification_and_Validation.md

 ### Results

 **Interview 1: John Hilley** Previously interviewed as part of Inception.

 Takeaways:

 - Impressed by functionality within the MVP and sees lots of potential to expand with other features.
 - It meets desired expectations.
 - He has a desire to type entries on a computer keyboard and not text (expand to web)
 - Liked the automation aspects like weather and phone, and saw potential to automate more features within a finished product.
 - Customization has good potential and he liked the crazy color schemes that you could create.
 He also thought that you could automate different aspects of design like time of day / season.

+**Interview 1: Maddie Burchfield** Previously interviewed as part of Inception.

+Takeaways:

+- Liked the functionality presented.
+- Thought the app was easy to use and navigate.
+- Enjoyed customizing the app with different colors.
+- Had some ideas about new features for the map, such as navigation.
+- Would like to see an option to share her entry.

 ### Reflections